DISTRICT HEATING SYSTEM

 - Assess the energy consumption and the usage of shared electric mobility solutions implemented in Smarter Together

 A club of users has been created to first test an application ‘ElectrYc’ made by Enedis, allowing users to see in real time the electric consumption and production of the neighbourhood.
 Activities are organised on a monthly basis to involve these inhabitants in better managing their energy consumption are planned in the coming months: visit of energy infrastructure, games, and exchanges.
 The Lyon Local Energy Agency, the SPL Lyon Confluence and the Lyon Metropolis are also involved in the program.

-Content © SPL Lyon Confluence
+Photos and Content © SPL Lyon Confluence